3rd IEEE Conference on Games

 Short, competition, vision and demo papers, similarly to full papers, will be will be included in the conference proceedings.

-Extended Abstracts.
-Deadline on May 28th 2021
+Presentation Proposals.
+Deadline on May 31st 2021

 This edition of IEEE CoG welcomes extended abstract submissions by researchers and practitioners to present their research findings.
 The extended abstract submission is intended to accommodate researchers who want to participate and share their findings at CoG but come from disciplines that traditionally do not publish their work in conference proceedings.